refi64/zypak/README.md

 ## Common problems

-If there is no `chrome-sandbox` binary in the Electron app's folder (e.g. it was removed so that the namespace sandbox would be exclusively used), you need to create a stub one.
-Just `touch chrome-sandbox && chmod +x chrome-sandbox`, and everything should work.

 ### Usage with a wrapper script

 If this is wrapping an application that requries some sort of wrapper script,